codr7/gfoo/README.md

 ```

 ### threads
 Threads are implemented as Goroutines, which means they are preemptive yet cheaper than OS threads.
 New threads may be started using `thread:`, which takes an initial stack and body as arguments and starts running immediately.
-Calling a thread waits for it to stop executing and returns the contents of its stack.

 ```
   thread: (1 2 3) {4 5 6}

 [Thread(0xc0000a2000)]

-  call
+  wait

 [1 2 3 4 5 6]
 ```